 And One Thing To Know About Fighting Your Charge

 One of the most common questions our Milwaukee criminal defense attorneys hear during an initial client conference is whether it was legal for the police to stop their car.
-Our OWI lawyers know the answer is complex and is deeply rooted within Wisconsin case law.
-However, the answer is also found within the “fact pattern” or what happened in each individual drunk driving stop.
+Our OWI lawyers know the answer is complex and is deeply rooted in Wisconsin case law.
+However, the answer is also found within the “fact pattern,” or what happened in each individual drunk driving stop.

 Generally speaking there are three reasons for a DUI stop to be justified in court:

 A probable cause stop takes place when the police, and perhaps later the courts, determine the officer had probable cause to perform a stop.
-Reasons behind the stop may include equipment violations (i.e. a burned out headlight), texting, seatbelt violations, too many people in the car, etc. Probable cause nearly always means the vehicle was stopped on a separate violation and turned into a drunk driving investigation.
+Reasons behind the stop may include equipment violations (i.e. a burned out headlight), texting, seatbelt violations, too many people in the car, etc. Probable cause nearly always means the vehicle was stopped for a separate violation and the stop then turned into a drunk driving investigation.

-Reasonable suspicion is the more traditional situation people think of when they think of a drunk driving stop.
+Reasonable suspicion what most people think of when they think of a drunk driving stop.
 Was the car swerving?
 Did someone call 911 to report a drunk person driving home from a bar?
 Was the vehicle varying its speed?
 Did it accelerate quickly from a stop sign or pause for an unusual amount of time?
-These are all common occurrences which play into whether the stopping officer had sufficient reasonable suspicion to make a stop for a possible DUI.
+These are all scenarios that play into whether the stopping officer had sufficient reasonable suspicion to make a stop for a possible DUI.

 Occasionally, the community caretaker doctrine finds its way into Wisconsin DUI cases.
 The police may observe a vehicle suddenly pull to the side of the road and there is a question if the motorist is in distress.
 Perhaps there is a car circling around a subdivision, appearing lost.
 The scenarios are nearly endless, but they are also rare in the court system.